UsrNameu1/UsrNameu1.github.io/content/home/about.en.md

 Data Analyst, Software Engineer

-With first working career as an iOS developer, I have worked on many divisions on software development including mobile client side, server side application, infrastructure as a code.
+With first working career as an iOS developer, I have worked on many divisions at software development including mobile client side, server side application, infrastructure as a code.

 Over 3+ years of experience developing iOS mobile application using Objective-C, Swift.

-2 years of experience developing server side API application with Scala.
+About 2 years of experience developing server side API application with Scala.

 To leverage on my strength in mathematical application fields at university, I have changed my job to data analyst.